Back to Chapter 11 – Examples of Calvinist Interpretive Incoherence

 [7] Ibid.
 1132.

 [8] This is the phrase William Lane Craig uses to describe Calvinism.
-Here I refer you to Chapter 4 and William Lane Craig’s critique of Calvinism at the link below.
-In his Defenders Bible study class Dr. Craig offers a five-fold critique of Calvinist theology which he describes as “universal divine causal determinism.”
+Here, I refer you to Chapter 4 and William Lane Craig’s critique of Calvinism at the link below.
+In his Defenders Bible study class, Dr. Craig offers a five-fold critique of Calvinist theology, which he describes as “universal divine causal determinism.”
 It should be noted that the reasons Dr. Craig gives for rejecting Calvinism rest upon the logical and moral entailments of the Calvinist’s interpretations of Scripture as deterministic.
 Calvinists claim that this determinism is the result of proper exegesis of the relevant texts.
 But how can that be?
-What Dr. Craig does is examine the logical and moral entailments of what Calvinist’s conclude from their exegesis of the biblical text to see if those entailments are logically consistent and non-contradictory and morally coherent.
-On the basis of the problematic logical and moral entailments of Calvinism, Dr. Craig concludes that the Calvinist’s “universal divine causal determinism” is “unacceptable for Christian theology.”
-The point is, that on the basis of logical and moral reasoning we can know that the Calvinists exegesis is not what Scripture teaches.
+What Dr. Craig does is examine the logical and moral entailments of what Calvinists conclude from their exegesis of the biblical text to see if those entailments are logically consistent and non-contradictory and morally coherent.
+Based on the problematic logical and moral entailments of Calvinism, Dr. Craig concludes that the Calvinists’ “universal divine causal determinism” is “unacceptable for Christian theology.”
+The point is that based on logical and moral reasoning, we can know that the Calvinists’ exegesis is not what Scripture teaches.
 See William Lane Craig, Defenders 2 Class, Doctrine of Creation: Part 10.
 Oct.
 21, 2012. https://www.reasonablefaith.org/podcasts/defenders-podcast-series-2/s2-doctrine-of-creation/doctrine-of-creation-part-10/ You can read the transcript or listen to the lecture at this link.
-Last accessed April 22, 2020.
+Last accessed 1/11/2026.

 [9] Fred H. Klooster, “Sovereignty of God,” Evangelical Dictionary of Theology, 2nd ed., Walter Elwell, ed.
 (Grand Rapids: Baker Academic, 2001), 1132.